When the chips go up: Big banks bet on South Korea, Taiwan stocks for 2023

 There is less agreement when it comes to China, where big investors seem to be in a wait-and-see mode, or India where investment houses feel an 8 per cent rally for the benchmark Sensex has left valuations a bit pricey.

-To be sure, much of the banks' investment calls rest on assumptions that U.S. interest rates eventually stop going up and China eventually relaxes its COVID rules.
+To be sure, much of the banks' investment calls rest on assumptions that US interest rates eventually stop going up and China eventually relaxes its COVID-19 rules.

 Meanwhile, Taiwan and South Korea are both geopolitical flashpoints - but analysts argue at least some of that is already in the price.